Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Network Connection
 __________________

 When not relying on third-party hosting, the connection of the Orge server to the Internet thanks to an ISP is often the weakest part of the setup.

 The very basic needs regarding this connection are:

   - it must be permanent, so that clients can connect to the persistent server at any time (no dial-up, of course)

-  - it must be based on a static (fixed) IP address: otherwise, even if a DNS updater assigns dynamically a changing IP to your server DNS name, new clients will keep on accessing outdated DNS informations for a while (until the update has been widely propagated in the worlwide DNS) whereas current clients would have to change IP immediately without notice.
+  - it must be based on a static (fixed) IP address: otherwise, even if a DNS updater assigns dynamically a changing IP to your server DNS name, new clients will keep on accessing outdated DNS informations for a while (until the update has been widely propagated in the worldwide DNS) whereas current clients would have to change IP immediately without notice.
 This would be complex and unreliable

-  - IPv4 or IPv6 do not really matter; and one IP address is enough
+  - IPv4 or IPv6 do not really matter; and one IP address should be enough

   - a high bandwidth is needed, in both directions, and preferably symmetrical [#]_.
 Hopefully traffic will be unlimited, otherwise even high thresholds could be reached

   - the higher quality of service, the better.
 This includes low lag, permanent monitoring, redundancy, guaranteed high availability, etc.

-.. [#] Upstream bandwidth is at least as important as the downstream one when running Orge servers, whereas connections like ADSL are asymmetrical by nature (ex: download bandwith more than 5 times greater than upload one).
+.. [#] Upstream bandwidth is at least as important as the downstream one when running Orge servers, whereas connections like ADSL are asymmetrical by nature (ex: download bandwidth more than 5 times greater than upload one).

 The choice of a good ISP is thus fundamental.
 There are benchmarks available for the major ones.